DavidCarl/database2019-exam/README.md

 | 53.48045301989892:-2.2849070613417553 	| 2830ms   	|   N/A 	|
 | 35.76761261754951:-78.66225517099298  	| 2475ms  	|   N/A 	|

+Since we failed in building up a proper MongoDB these queries will not work if you select MongoDB instead of MySQL.

 ### Conclusion

 As you have read above, Mongo is faster MySQL for this kind of project.
 But it's hard for us to pick one above the other.
 We have a deeper knowledge of MySQL so we found it easier to work with, which allowed us to work faster with MySQL than Mongo.
 We also did not complete query 4 for Mongo due to our lack of knowlegde.